OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 - Read the chapter called *Network File System (NFS)* (Chapter 49) in [OSTEP](https://pages.cs.wisc.edu/~remzi/OSTEP/)
 - Check out the [course slides](/slides/operating-systems/systems-introduction/)
-  for a detailed investigation of this chapter!
+  for a detailed investigation of this chapter
 - Review the [important terms](#important-terms) to find definitions of the terms associated with the assigned chapter